Birchwood, Wisconsin: Schools

-In 1902 the residents of Birchwood, set aside land for a school.
-Birchwood's first school was a one-room building.
-A new graded school was built in 1903.
-In 1909 the school became overpopulated and classes were split up between the Methodist and Lutheran Churches until an addition was built.
-In 1921 a high school was built.
-This is the same building that is now used, with a few additions.
+In 1902, the residents of Birchwood set aside land to build the town’s first school.
+The original one room schoolhouse was replaced by a graded school in 1903.
+By 1909, the school was overpopulated.
+Classes were held in the local Methodist and Lutheran Churches until an addition could be built.
+A high school was added in 1921.

 Geography

 According to the United States Census Bureau, the village has a total area of 1.26 sqmi, of which 1.09 sqmi is land and 0.17 sqmi is water.